fversnel/steam-api-clj/README.md

 ## Features

-An idiomatic and complete Clojure API for the Steam Web API.
+An idiomatic and complete Clojure API for the Steam Web Interface.

 - The API is exposed as one big map:
   - Each API call has metadata associated with it that tells you what it is.